Destination Athlete logo

 Training & Support

-The brand provides a robust 120-hour training curriculum designed to prepare four staff members for launch.
-The program includes on-site launch support for operational readiness, with travel and lodging expenses managed by the franchisee and no additional on-site support fees charged by the franchisor.
+Destination Athlete provides a robust 120-hour training curriculum designed to prepare four designated staff members for launch through a structured onboarding program.
+The program includes on-site launch support for operational readiness; franchisees are responsible for travel and lodging, and on-site assistance may incur additional fees.

 Unit Growth Analysis